Playing The Lottery FAQ

 According to state law, Lottery ticket purchasers must be at least 21 years of age.
 Individuals who sell tickets are required to obtain proof of age through a valid current drivers' license, a state issued ID card, a passport, or military or federal ID containing both a photo and date of birth.
 Any person who knowingly sells to a minor can be fined between $100 and $500 for the first offense and $200 to $1,000 for each subsequent offense.
 Underage purchasers can also be fined not more than $100.
 The Lottery's retailer regulations hold retailers responsible for their employees' adherence to this law and retailer contracts can be suspended, revoked or terminated if retailers are found not to be compliant.
 Individuals who are at least 21 years of age can give Lottery tickets to a person under the minimum age as a gift, although minors must be accompanied by a legal guardian or a family member who is at least 21 years of age in order to claim a Lottery prize.
 Underage people can sell Lottery tickets if they meet the minimum employment age of 14 and are employed by a licensed Lottery retailer.
 The 21 minimum age requirement to purchase Lottery tickets changed from 18 years of age in 1998 to coincide with the age requirement for other forms of gaming in the state.
 Louisiana is one of only a few states that require Lottery ticket purchasers to be at least 21 years of age.
 Most states with lotteries have a minimum age requirement of 18.

-I purchased four scratch-offs where the odds were 1 in 4.
+I purchased four tickets in a row where the odds were 1 in 4.
 I didn't win anything.
 Why is that?

 When can I purchase tickets for the Lottery's games?